FurkanAr/mobiliz-project/README.md

 • Users must be able to register and login to the system.

-• User authentication should be resolved at API gateway level and sent to microservices in "request header".
+• User authentication should be resolved at API gateway level and sent to microservices in jwt token.

 • Company Admin should only be able to make transactions for vehicles belonging to her/his company.